AbeCole/gatsby-source-shopify-admin/readme.md

 # Config

+Configuration is relatively limited at the moment, if you come across a good use case for a new config option (that other people may actually use) please let me know so we can add it.
+For example, not everyone will need 'metafields' for products, we could add an option that would allow us to ignore metafields when querying Shopify, thus making a slightly lighter (and hopefully quicker) request to Shopify.

     {
       resolve: 'gatsby-source-shopify-admin',
       options: {
         storeName: ‘YOUR_STORE_NAME',
-        apiKey: ‘YOUR_STOREFRONT_API_KEY',
-        adminApiKey: ‘YOUR_ADMIN_API_KEY',
+        apiKey: ‘YOUR_ADMIN_API_KEY',
         verbose: true,
+        pollInterval: 1000 * 10,
+        imagesMetafields: {
+          product: null,
+          collection: null
+        }
       },
     },

 ## Image metafields

-This is kind of experimental (not tested on other Shopify Plugins): If you use a custom fields plugin to store additional data on products, such as [AirFields](https://www.airfields.io/), then we can parse the image URLs to return an `ShopifyImage` object with a `localFile` field, that can then be manipluated by `gatsby-image`.
-The plugin expects the Shopify metafield `key` to match the provided value (i.e. with the config below the `key` would be `preview`), it then takes the metafield's `value` attribute as the `originalSrc`.
+Experimental (not tested on other Shopify Plugins): If you use a custom fields plugin to store additional data on products/collections, such as [AirFields](https://www.airfields.io/), then we can parse the image URLs to return a `ShopifyImage` object with a `localFile` field, that can then be manipluated by `gatsby-image`.
+The plugin expects the Shopify metafield `key` to match the provided value (i.e. with the config below the `key` would be `'preview'`), it then takes the metafield's `value` attribute as the `originalSrc`.

     {
       ...yourDefaultConfigOptions,